NMR (MRI and MRS) as an outcome measure

 • Quantification of muscle fat infiltration in neuromuscular diseases using Nuclear Magnetic Resonance imaging 3‐point Dixon or spectrally selective excitation techniques.

-The process of developing these SOPs and the collaborative work that has taken place as part of a multicentre MRI study of patients with LGMD2I (FKRP mutation) has enabled an overall consensus to be reached on the ideal protocol to apply in clinical studies to obtain quantitative results from MRI techniques, and it was therefore possible to use this work to form the foundations of the MRI section of a study protocol for a major multicentre dysferlinopathy project that is currently under funding review.
+The process of developing these SOPs and the collaborative work that has taken place as part of a multicentre MRI study of patients with LGMD2I (FKRP mutation) has enabled an overall consensus to be reached on the ideal protocol to apply in clinical studies to obtain quantitative results from MRI techniques, and it was therefore possible to use this work to form the foundations of the MRI section of a study protocol for a major multicentre dysferlinopathy project that is to start in the second half of 2012.